garyfleming/lets-begin/lets-begin.md

 ---

+[.text-strong: #E6007E]

  > **Before** you **commit** to building a service, you need to understand the problem that needs to be solved.

 ^ Focus on the before and the commit.
 Discovery is fundamentally an act of product assessment and risk management.
 You're learning what you can early enough so you can help manage expectations.
-What is possible anywhere, what is possible for you in your context, what is impossible (to some value of impossible), what might fail, what might succeed, where value might lie, where
+What is possible anywhere, what is possible for you in your context, what is impossible (to some value of impossible), what might fail, what might succeed, where value might lie, where...
-^ TODO Make sure the quotes are standout.
-Different colour than other text?

 ---